shamsheersc19/OpenAeroStruct/README.md

 The keywords used for each file are explained in their respective docstrings at the top of the file.

 If you wish to examine the code in more depth, see `run_classes.py` and the methods it calls.
 These methods interface directly with OpenMDAO.

+If using this code, please check regularly for updates and direct any questions to sschau@umich.edu.